-The diplomatic and political statements and activities have continued to intensify during the past week, most recently resulting in the Ukrainian acceptance of the US backed ceasefire agreement, which it is understood is currently being reviewed by Russia.
-It seems unlikely that Russia will agree to the cease-fire proposal without making its own demands on the proposal and it therefore remains likely that attacks towards Ukrainian infrastructure, including port facilities, which may also result in collateral damage to vessels, on in some cases the direct targeting of vessels, to continue.
-This is assumed on the basis of that the Russians currently see that they have the upper hand on the battlefield and that that is a momentum, which they are not prepared to give up.
-It is also probable that they believe they can obtain additional concessions from both the US and Ukraine, by being unrelenting on their maximalist demands for ending the war in Ukraine.
-Their demands include no NATO membership for Ukraine, no foreign troops in Ukraine and international recognition of Crimea, and likely also the other annexed territories, as being part of Russia.
+Reports of various diplomatic meetings, held during the past week, indicate the continued two-pronged approach by the US, separately talking to Russia and Ukraine, and the separate efforts being undertaken by several European states, led the UK and France, in seeking to establish a workable path for at least, some kind of ceasefire.
+It therefore remains likely that until some workable path is agreed and enforced, Russia will continue attacks towards Ukrainian infrastructure, including port facilities, which may also result in collateral damage to vessels, or in some cases the direct targeting of vessels, will continue.
+This is based on that Russia believe it has the upper hand on the battlefield and that they can obtain additional concessions from both the US and Ukraine, by being unrelenting on their maximalist demands for ending the war in Ukraine.
+Their demands include the lifting of sanctions, notably to aid their own exports through the Black Sea, no NATO membership for Ukraine, no foreign troops in Ukraine and international recognition of Crimea, and likely also the other annexed territories, as being part of Russia.